Evidence of wildfowl flying to other sites and dying after ingesting white phosphorus was found in The Eagle River Flats investigations.

 - Orange/ Worcestershire and Warwickshire.

-THIS THEREFORE DEMONSTRATES THAT SWANS AS WELL AS OTHER WILDFOWL CAN GET ABOUT QUITE A BIT- JUST LIKE PEOPLE.
+THIS THEREFORE DEMONSTRATES THAT SWANS AS WELL AS OTHER WILDFOWL CAN MOVE CONSIDERABLE DISTANCES.

-There has in the past been anecdotal evidence of unexplained bird deaths on the Tividale Quays on the Old Mainline Birmingham Canal.
+There has in the past been anecdotal evidence of other unexplained bird deaths on the Tividale Quays on the Old Mainline Birmingham Canal.
 Though swanwatch have not been involved with the removal or examination of carcasses, British Waterways now known as the Canal and Rivers Trust routinely remove animal carcasses from the canal system, whereby they are incinerated.
-Similarly park staff at the countryside sites in Sandwell and surrounding boroughs and also waste contractor SERCO may remove carcases from Local authority controlled waterbodies.
-The RSPCA are also likely to have removed ailing birds from these different areas, but with no information concerning white phosphorus poisoning available to them why would they have ever suspected the cause to be from a different site, or have known the symptoms associated with p4 poisoning?
+Similarly park staff working for Sandwell Council and surrounding boroughs and also waste contractor SERCO may remove carcases from Local authority controlled waterbodies.
+The RSPCA are also likely to have removed ailing birds from these different areas, but with no information concerning white phosphorus poisoning available to them, why would they have ever suspected the cause to be from a different site, or have known the symptoms associated with p4 poisoning?

 There have been numerous dead Canada geese found at other local sites in addition.
-Though these deaths may be explained away by “natural” or other causes, it is important to note that the deaths on Rattlechain were in the same way dismissed in this regard by people who have now had to reconsider their dismissiveness in the face of scientific evidence- i.e The Environment Agency and The Veterinary Laboratories Agency.
+Though these deaths may be explained away by “natural” or other causes, it is important to note that the deaths on Rattlechain were in the same way dismissed in this regard by people who have now had to reconsider their dismissiveness in the face of scientific evidence- i.e The Environment Agency and the former Veterinary Laboratories Agency (now APHA).

 Below is a map of sites within 1km used by wildfowl near to Rattlechain Lagoon known as “Rattlechain Mere.” by Rhodia when they were trying to disguise the toxic legacy that it contained.